-We are currently conducting a Phase 2 clinical trial of INOpulse for PAH in the United States and Canada.
+We recently completed Part A of our ongoing Phase 2 clinical trial of INOpulse for PAH in the United States and Canada.
 Our key inclusion criteria for patients in this trial were that they:

-- be diagnosed with pulmonary hypertension WHO Group I; - be on at least one other PAH medication for at least 12 weeks prior to treatment with INOpulse; and - demonstrate being able to walk between 100 and 450 meters within six minutes.
+- be diagnosed with pulmonary hypertension WHO Group I; - · be on at least one other PAH medication for at least 12 weeks prior to treatment with INOpulse; and - demonstrate being able to walk between 100 and 450 meters within six minutes.